FAA Drone Fines – Real Enforcement Cases and What Trigger…

 Formal Hearing: Contesting the Penalty

-Pilots who dispute the allegations or proposed penalty can request formal hearings before National Transportation Safety Board (NTSB) Administrative Law Judges.
-This process includes:
+If you genuinely dispute the allegations or believe the proposed penalty is way out of line, you can request formal hearings before National Transportation Safety Board (NTSB) Administrative Law Judges.
+This process looks like:

 1. Answer to complaint: Formal written response denying or admitting allegations